MaciejMarkiewicz/fashion-mnist/README.md

 Everything can be run by running the main.py file.
 Tensorflow/Kreas, numpy and matplotlib libraries are needed.
 I used Python 3.7 Anaconda distribution.
 The fashion-mnist set is included with tensorflow, so no additional downloading is necessary, as it is automatic.
+KNN model can't be downloaded, as it requires specific test data.